zessani/zessani/README.md

 I’m focused on creating innovative web apps and AI solutions to improve user experiences and functionality.

 **👯 Collaboration:**
-Eager to collaborate on projects that merge AI with web development.
-If you have a tech idea that needs a fresh perspective, let’s connect!
+Eager to collaborate on projects and always looking for hackathons and events to attend!

 **🤔 Seeking Help With:**
 Interested in exploring the latest tech trends and methodologies in AI and web development.
 I’d love to exchange insights and advice!